mcaserta/time-series-concurrency-example/README.md

 How do we implement this execution model in our code?
-There are several options but the most popular and the one I personally like the most is to use `ComposableFuture`s, which were introduced in Java 8 if I recall correctly.
+There are several options but the most popular and the one I personally like the most is to use `CompletableFuture`s, which were introduced in Java 8 if I recall correctly.

-A `ComposableFuture` is a container for a computation.
+A `CompletableFuture` is a container for a computation.
 You provide it the code you want to execute and the Java runtime takes care of running it concurrently in a threaded scheduler.
 The scheduler is of course customizable but the defaults are okay for our simple case here.
 You can see the complete example